Travellers Fare: Innovations

-In the early 1980s, under improved management, the standard of food became more diverse.
-New brands were introduced such as Quicksnack.
 Turnover at stations increased 61% from £46m in 1982 to £74m in 1987.
 Before 1985 operating losses at stations were averaging around £4m a year, which from 1985 became surpluses.
 Although the station catering was turning a profit, the catering on board the trains was not, and operating losses for these were around £6m a year in the mid-1980s.
-In May 1986, catering on-board trains became the responsibility of InterCity and not Travellers-Fare, which had a wider range of food from the buffet car.
+In May 1986, catering on-board trains became the responsibility of InterCity and not Travellers Fare, which had a wider range of food from the buffet car.

 The brand did not have enough penetration to sell on the trains; its on-board full (cooked) breakfasts had a lot of popularity nonetheless (around 500,000 a year in the 1980s) in the dining car (first class).